Frequently asked questions

 How high is the workload for EMJMD ACES+?

-The EMJMD ACES+ is full-time and students will be expected to engage in academic work for approximately 30-35 hours each week, which includes formal teaching, small group work sessions and independent study in the library and at home.
-The workload may vary each week and during periods where deadlines for assessments are due.
+The EMJMD ACES+ is a full-time course and students will be expected to engage in academic work for approximately 30-35 hours each week, which includes formal teaching, small group work sessions and independent study in the library and at home.
+The workload may vary each week, particularly when deadlines for assessments are looming!
 Please bear in mind, however, that the scheduling and level of formal teaching input provided to students vary between each university/institute.

 Who else will I study with?

-Approximately 15 students are expected to start the programme each year.
-To give you an idea of the international nature of the EMJMD ACES, we’ve already received students from New Zealand, the USA, Brazil, Colombia, Peru, India, Bangladesh, Philippines, Ukraine, South Africa, Zimbabwe, Malaysia – to name but a few countries!
+Approx. 20 students join the course each year.
+To give you an idea of the international nature of the EMJMD ACES+ we have recruited students from New Zealand, the USA, Brazil, Colombia, Peru, India, Bangladesh, Philippines, Ukraine, South Africa, Zimbabwe, Malaysia, Singapore, Israel, France, Germany and Greece – to name but a few countries!

-Will I meet local students during the programme?
+Will I meet local students during my time on the EMJMD ACES+?

 How will I study?

 The teaching activities are designed to promote active learning through discussion, analysis, role play, presentations, and problem-solving.
-Instead of focussing solely on lectures and seminars, you will also be involved in group based activities, case studies, role play and fieldtrips to explore new areas and ideas.
-Beyond formal teaching and related activities, reading and research will also help you to learn more about the topics of the programme.
+Instead of focusing solely on lectures and seminars, you will also be involved in group based activities, case studies, role play and field trips to explore new areas and ideas.
+Beyond formal teaching and related activities, reading and research will also help you to gain more knowledge about the topics delivered as part of the course.

 What types of assessment will be used?

 Assessments are designed to be part of your learning and are not just a way of checking your knowledge.
 Both academic and practical skills will be developed through a wide range of methods such as presentations, reflective journals, case simulations, business plans, posters and case analyses.
-For further details, please look at the assessments listed for each module.
+For further details, please look at the assessments listed for each module and student handbooks.

 What degree will I receive at the end of the programme?